vuejs/composition-api/README.md

 ```
 <!--cdn-links-end-->

-The package will be exposed to global variable `window.vueCompositionApi`
+`@vue/composition-api` will be exposed to global variable `window.vueCompositionApi` and you have to install it before using the APIs.

 ```js
 // install the plugin